The 7th Annual Social Enterprise Symposium

 Dr. Mrim Boutla is a cognitive neuroscientist turned career coach turned social entrepreneur.
 Mrim is proud to be a first generation college student who paid her way through college and graduated debt free with her Bsc in Psychology from the Unversité Catholique de Louvain (Belgium), as well as her MA and PhD in Brain and Cognitive Sciences from the University of Rochester.
 Both at Brown University and at the Kelley School of Business (Indiana University), Mrim leveraged her brain-based coaching method to help hundreds of liberal arts graduates, MBA students and PhD candidates get hired faster for career opportunities in Corporate Social Responsibility (CSR), social enterprise, and sustainable business.
 Blending her life experiences, her 10 years of studying brain plasticity and executive function and her in-depth knowledge of job search strategies and tactics, Mrim has developed a proven brain-based career development methodology that will help you get hired for jobs that maximize impact and income.

-Ryan fisher, Chief Operating Officer, Muciber Stove
+Ryan fisher, Chief Operating Officer, Mulciber Stove

-Tony Keith, Spoken Word Poet
+Tony Keith, Poet & Educator

 Tony Keith is a Washington, D.C., area native that identifies as a poet, educator, and a nerd.
 As a poet Tony has traveled around the world teaching poetry and empowering young people to engage in the art of spoken word.
 He most recently featured at Washington National Cathedral's Martin Luther King Jr Celebration, Bus Boys and Poets, and Bloombars.
 As an educator, Tony has committed his life to working with first-generation, low-income, racial and ethnic minority students and engaging in cultural education and social justice programming on college campuses.
 He currently serves a Director of the Cathedral Scholars Program at Washington National Cathedral - a college preparatory program for selected high school students in Washington, D.C.
 Public Schools.
 As a nerd, his thoughts, writings, teachings, and performances are centered on topics dealing with race, gender, poverty, culture, and sexuality.
+Tony is graduated from the University of Maryland with a Bachelors Degree in Communication.

 Dr. Stephanie Lansing, Assistant Professor - Department of Environmental Science & Technology, University of Maryland, College Park